wildme/wildme/README.md

 - 👋 Hi, My name is Konstantin
 - 👀 I’m interested in web development
-- 🌱 I’m currently looking for a job as a frontend developer.
 - 💞️ I’m looking to collaborate on projects using JavaScript, React and Node.js
 - 📫 How to reach me: telegram: @rumate